Ramathipadi I

-Ramathipadi I (រាមាធិបតីទី១; 1614 – 1659), also known as Ponhea Chan (ពញាចន្ទ [pʰɲiə.cɑn]), Cau Bana Cand, Botum Reachea I or Sultan Ibrahim (Jawi: سلطان إبراهيم), reigning from 1642 to 1658, was the first and only Cambodian king to convert to Islam.
+Ramathipadi I (រាមាធិបតីទី១; 1614 – 1659), also known as Ponhea Chan (ពញាចន្ទ [pʰɲiə.cɑn]), Cau Bana Cand, Botum Reachea I, Nac Cham, or Sultan Ibrahim (Jawi: سلطان إبراهيم), reigning from 1642 to 1658, was the first and only Cambodian king to convert to Islam.
 Ramathipadi I was the third son of Chey Chettha II.

 Biography

 Accession to the throne and conversion

 After the death of King Ang Tong Reachea in 1640, his uncle Barom Reachea placed his own son on the throne as Batum Reachea I (Ang Non).
+The regicide was well planned.
+Sitttha first secured the loyalty of the Khmer nobility, as well as the leaders of the local Japanese, Malay and Portuguese communities from which he hired a hitman to carry out the crime.

+"On the appointed day, in the evening of January 5, 1642, while Paramaraja was playing his customary game of cards with some of his nobles, the chamberlain approached him from behind and stabbed him to death with a Japanese dagger he had hidden under his clothes."

 With the help of Muslim merchants from Malaya, and the support of Vietnamese queen Ngoc Van, Ponhea Chan murdered his cousin Ang Non I as well as his uncle Barom Reachea in 1642, and ascended the throne as Botum Reachea I.

 He converted to Islam and changed his name to Sultan Ibrahim.
 Ramathipadi I was strongly influenced by the life and practise of Muslim Malay merchants.
 During his reign, Phnom Penh was still a place of considerable profit: merchants came from all over the region, Japanese Christians found refuge in Cambodia as well as Chinese, swelled by the arrival of Ming loyalists after the dynasty's fall in 1644, who formed the largest foreign community in Cambodia.
 In the 1630s, the Dutch East India Company established a post in Phnom Penh, mainly for the purchase of deerskins; the governor general at the time was Anthony van Diemen.
 However, tensions rose among groups representing various interests: Dutch, Portuguese, and Malays.
 Ramathipadi planned to drive out the Dutch East India Company.
 In 1643, the Cambodian–Dutch War broke out.
 The representatives the Dutch East India Company were massacred and the remainder imprisoned, according to Dutch sources, at the instigation of the rival Portuguese.